 So there you are, aware that you’re on the verge of drifting off to sleep, but right after this happens, you’re jarred awake by the awareness that you haven’t taken a breath for a while and feel very short of breath – leading to a deep breath — and sometimes a little bit of panic.

-Then, all is well again and you gradually drift off towards the first stage of sleep…when suddenly, you’re again abruptly wakened by the need to take a breath.
+All seems well again and you gradually drift off towards the first stage of sleep…when suddenly, you’re again abruptly wakened by the need to take a deep breath.

-And damn it, this keeps happening, sometimes delaying sleep for over an hour.
+For some individuals this keeps happening, sometimes delaying finally falling asleep for over an hour.

 The big question: Does this keep happening after you finally fall asleep and become too deep in slumber to be jarred to conscious awareness of the need to breathe?

-STA, or sleep-onset (central) apnea, occurs in people who do not have obstructive sleep apnea — but those with OSA can also have central episodes as well.
+STA, or sleep-onset (central) apnea, can occur in people who do not have obstructive sleep apnea — but those with OSA can also have central episodes as well.

-In fact, transitional apnea is a very common phenomenon of sleep onset, and quite frightening to those who fear that they’ll die if they don’t keep waking up to breathe again.
+Transitional apnea is a common phenomenon and quite frightening to those who fear that they’ll die if they don’t keep waking up to breathe again.